A reasonable notion of dimension for singular intersection homology: Pseudo-barycentric subdivisions

 Moreover, since $\cB_\sigma = u_\sigma * \cB_{\partial \sigma}$, it suffices to verify $\dist(u_\sigma,a_j) \leq \frac{2\ell }{2\ell +1}$ for each vertex $a_j $ of $\Delta^\ell$.
 This is a consequence of

 Thus, the properties (PB4) and (PB5) are satisfied if

 since this subset is included in $\inte \Delta^\ell$.
+(Recall that $\crP(u,T,B)$ is introduced in \defref{def:strongGP} and $\Delta_{\crP(u,T,B)}$ in \defref{def:genericstable}.)
 The subdivision $\cB_{\partial \sigma}$ is finite.
 Since the stratification is locally finite then the family $\cT_\sigma$ is also finite.
 Following \propref{prop:genericstable}, this intersection is a non-empty open subset and it suffices to take $u_\sigma$ in it.
 This gives the first part of the proof.

 As for the second part, we now suppose that $\sigma$ is $\ov{p}$-allowable.
 We choose $u_\sigma$ in the subset